liamcottle/valorant.js/docs/RiotClientServices.md

 If you're using Charles Proxy, make sure to install your custom CA Certificate into the `Trusted Root Certification Authorities` certificate trust store from the `Help` > `SSL Proxying` > `Install Charles Root Certificate` menu.

+Make sure you only have SSL Proxying enabled for `https://127.0.0.1:12345` and `wss://127.0.0.1:12345`, otherwise VALORANT will not run due to Vanguard throwing an error code of `VAL 29`.

 ## Lock File

 In order to obtain the password you need to authorize with the local RiotClientServices webserver, you can check your `lockfile`.